qnighy/node-cjs-interop/packages/babel-plugin-node-cjs-interop/README.md

 console.log(counter); // => 1
 ```

-The incompatibility between Node.js and Babel extends to this semantics too; if the module being imported has been transpiled to a CommonJS module and the importing module has not, the value of the named export is never updated.
+Here the semantics is also not preserved when importing a simulated ESM module from a native ESM; the importing module always observes the initial value.

-This plugin also restores the intended behavior of variable updates.
+This plugin also restores the intended behavior of updating exported variables.
+Therefore, in rare cases, you may find your program behaving differently regarding named imports other than `default`.

 ### Accesses to missing named exports

-When using native ES Modules, it is an error to import a non-existent named export:
+When using native ESM, it is an error to import a non-existent named export:

 ```javascript
 // Error